-- (1) The Executive Committee meets weekly. - (2) All decisions of the Executive Committee must be minuted and the minutes of an Executive Committee meeting must be made available to the Student Representative Council three (3) University days after the meeting. - (3) If at least three (3) members of the Student Representative Council request it of the Chair within one (1) University day after the minutes are made available, the Chair must, within two (2) University days of the submission of the request, convene a Student Representative Council meeting, where the only items on the agenda will be the issues in question from the minutes of the Executive Committee meeting.
+- (1) The Executive Committee meets weekly. - (2) All decisions of the Executive Committee must be minuted and the minutes of an Executive Committee meeting must be made available to the Student Representative Council three (3) University days after the meeting.

+(3) If at least three (3) members of the Student Representative Council put a request in writing to the Chair within one (1) University day after the minutes are made available, the Chair must, within two (2) University days of the submission of the request, convene a Student Representative Council meeting, where the only items on the agenda will be the issues in question from the minutes of the Executive Committee meeting.